-Victims of construction site accidents can file a personal injury lawsuit against the individuals or companies responsible for the accident.
-A personal injury lawsuit will allow the victim to get compensation for his or her injuries, including:
+If you are a victim of a construction site accident, you can file a personal injury lawsuit against the individuals or companies responsible for the accident.
+A personal injury lawsuit can allow you to get compensation for your injuries, including medical costs, lost wages, pain and suffering, and loss of future income.

-If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.
-A wrongful death claim will allow the family to get compensation for the loss of a loved one.
+- If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.
 Also see our article on construction lawsuits.